Software Updates

 You can use the Software Update facility whether you are managing your devices from the cloud or not.
 If you are not using cloud-based management, you still create a Device Cloud, but you do not need to create a Device Manager, nor do you need to provision your device with MQTT certificates.

-To enable software updates, set the services.upgrade to true in the ioto.json5 configuration file.
+To enable software updates, set the services.update to true in the ioto.json5 configuration file.

 Update Selection